vtmmm/gr-pyais_toolkit/README.md

 GNU Radio `3.10.11.0` or later is required for flowgraphs that make use of the `Burst to Stream` block for generating continuous IQ files containing AIS bursts.
 If you only need the bursts, you can use an earlier version.

+`gr-ais_simulator` is only necessary if you want to generate IQ.
+If you only want to experiment with NMEA messages, it is not necessary.

 Other versions of `pyais` have not been tested.

 # Types of Blocks